snazmulalam/Credit-Card-Fraud-Detection/README.md

 3. Fewer false declines.
 False declines or false positives happen when a system identifies a legitimate transaction as suspicious and wrongly cancels it.

 4. Ability to identify new patterns and adapt to changes.
 Unlike rule-based systems, ML algorithms are aligned with a constantly changing environment and financial conditions.
 They enable analysts to identify new suspicious patterns and create new rules to prevent new types of scams.
+Credit: Altexsoft